Omega-Numworks/Omega-Guide/_pages/en_US/n0110-hardware-unlock.md

 ### Requiered reading

-The hardmod way requiered special tools.
+The hardware unlock way requieres special tools.

 The goal is to force recovery mode to allow installation, your calculator should show a black screen and a red LED.